 Let’s go ahead and jump in!

 The first thing we need to do is make sure to check on your access level to the repo.
-For instance, if you are a collaborator on a project, make sure that the owner of the repository has given you administrative access.
+For instance, if you are a collaborator on a project, make sure that the owner of the repository has given you administrative access in Bitbucket.

 Also, if you have not generated an SSH key for your Bitbucket account, you will need to do so in order for DeployBot to communicate properly with your remote repository.
 (For more information on how to generate and add SSH keys to your Bitbucket account, refer to the Bitbucket documentation.)